zdsman/fsetgrp-api/README.md

 ### Add User to a Group
 Add a user to a group and associate the user to one or more assignments.
 The user may already be part of the group in which case only assignmens will be added.
-Duplicate assignments will be silently ignored.
+Assignments are idempotent and will be regenerated in the FSETGrp IDP.

 An error will be returned under the following conditions:
 1. Invalid group specified